 The Park System Master Plan will complement and work with recent planning and design efforts completed by the City of Bloomington.
-Park plans are required by the Metropolitan Council but this plan effort exceeds those requirements and works across city boundaries.
+Park plans are required by the Metropolitan Council.
+The City's Comprehensive Plan fulfilled this requirement.
+This Park System Master Plan provides much greater detail than Metropolitan Council requirements.
 The following documents were referenced and influenced the Park System Master Plan: